doctorn/tundra/README.md

 `tundra` is yet to support animation; however, it moves far passed `grassland` in terms of graphics capability. `tundra` supports the loading and rendering of `.obj` files along with `.mtl` files.

-Here is an example of a mesh rendered in `tundra` with several materials and lights,
+Here is an example of a mesh rendered in `tundra` with several materials and lights (including a shadow mapped global light source),

 ![Rendering example](http://nathancorbyn.com/dredd.png)